 Follow the River Cam upstream as it meanders through grassy fields to the Orchard Tea Gardens at Grantchester, the picture-perfect English village which poet Rupert Brooke famously celebrated in his 1912 poem, The Old Vicarage, Grantchester.

 Relax in a deckchair under the canopy of blossoming fruit trees where Ludwig Wittgenstein, E. M. Forster and Virginia Woolf have all taken tea.

 Wander through the winding streets and follow in the steps of Prime Ministers and Nobel Prize winners.
 Gaze in wonder at legendary Cambridge landmarks, such as The Wren Library, the Bridge of Sighs and the wooden Mathematical Bridge.

 During a full day in London, we visit the London Eye and enjoy a sightseeing cruise along the River Thames.
 There is also the opportunity to visit some of London’s fascinating museums or the famous London Dungeon, and have a walking tour of Buckingham Palace, Big Ben, Westminster Abbey and the Houses of Parliament.
 Of course, before returning to Cambridge, we leave time for shopping in London’s well-known department stores.
 An optional second day in London can be arranged for those who want to see more of the capital city’s attractions!

-Founded in the twelfth century, the University of Oxford is the oldest university in the English-speaking world.
+Founded in the twelfth century, Oxford is the oldest university in the English-speaking world.
 We tour two of its oldest, most beautiful colleges and spend time in one of Oxford’s many wonderful museums, as well as visiting the famous traditional indoor market, allowing plenty of time for sightseeing and shopping.